A Framework for Real-time Safeguarding the Text Generation of Large Language Model: Methodology

-Algorithm~\ref{alg:overall} outlines the detailed procedure of \ourTool.
-At each time step (lines 3-27), the algorithm initiates by producing a set of top 2$K$ candidates, where $K$ represents the defined beam size.
-Within this process, a similarity-based external validator (see Section~\ref{sec:validator} for more details) is employed to assess the validity of the generated candidates (line 14).
-For instance, in the detoxification task, the validator examines whether candidates exhibit toxicity.
-If any candidates are deemed invalid, they are rejected, and new most likely candidates are produced until 2$K$ candidates are filled up (lines 7-23).
-To prevent redundant invalid candidates, they are skipped in subsequent rounds (line 9).
-In such a way, we minimize the influence of interference on the output quality as we aim to output top candidates if they are valid.
+Algorithm~\ref{alg:overall} demonstrates the detailed procedure of \ourTool with top-$k$ sampling.
+As discussed in Section~\ref{sec:intro}, validating the output at each time step incurs computational costs and may degrade text quality.
+To address this, we implement a context-wise strategy (line 18) to select the timing of next validation, which reduces unnecessary interference in the text generation process of LLMs and validation costs (see Section~\ref{sec:contextwise} for more details).
+If the validation is needed (lines 3-19), the algorithm initiates by sampling the top-$k$ tokens.
+Within this process, a similarity-based external validator (see Section~\ref{sec:validator} for more details) is employed to assess the validity of the generated candidate (line 8).
+For instance, in the detoxification task, the validator examines whether the candidates exhibit toxicity.
+If the generated candidates are deemed invalid, they are rejected, and new tokens are sampled from the token distribution until valid candidates are produced (lines 5-16).
+To prevent sampling redundant invalid tokens, they are masked during sampling (line 6).
+In top-$k$ sampling, we then randomly sample one token from the valid candidates for the next round of token generation (line 17).
+In such a way, we minimize the influence of interference on the output quality as we always aim to output top candidates if they are valid.
 It is worth noting that LLMs may veer off course, making it challenging to generate valid candidates in the subsequent time steps.
-To mitigate this, we introduce a \textit{rollback} mechanism, reverting to the previous validating time step when a pre-defined condition is triggered (lines 17-20).
-Specifically, we measure the proportion of invalid candidates against the total number of candidates generated.
-If this proportion exceeds a defined threshold $ThrRB$ (set to 1 in our study) a rollback occurs.
-In other words, we roll back to the previous timing for validation if all generated candidates are invalid.
-As discussed in Section~\ref{sec:intro}, validating the output at each time step incurs computational costs and may degrade text quality.
-To address this, we implement a context-wise strategy (line 25) to select the timing of validation, reducing unnecessary interference in the text generation process of LLMs and validation costs (see Section~\ref{sec:contextwise} for more details).
-Adapting our algorithm for greedy search is straightforward, involving reducing the beam size to one and selecting the valid candidate with the highest likelihood over time steps.
+To mitigate this, we introduce a \textit{rollback} mechanism, reverting to the previous validating time step when a pre-defined condition is triggered (lines 10-13).
+Specifically, we measure the proportion of invalid candidates against the total number of candidates.
+If this proportion exceeds a defined threshold $ThrRB$ (set to 0.5 in our study) a rollback occurs.
+Note that if rollback is applied, we go back to the last checkpoint and check step by step until the time step that is applied rollback mechanism to avoid the LLM veering off the course again.
+Our approach could also be easily adjusted to other sampling techniques, such as beam-search and greedy search.
+See more details about how to adjust to beam-search and greedy search in Appendix~\ref{app:beamsearch}.